withastro/docs/src/pages/en/guides/integrations-guide/vercel.md

 This adapter allows Astro to deploy your SSR site to [Vercel](https://www.vercel.com/).

+Learn how to deploy your Astro site in our [Vercel deployment guide](/en/guides/deploy/vercel/).

 ## Why Astro Vercel

 If you're using Astro as a static site builder — its behavior out of the box — you don't need an adapter.